jeremybytes/channel-exceptions/README.md

 Consuming object: 0
 Bad thing happened in Consumer (0)
 Done
-Producing something: 2
-Producing something: 3
-Producing something: 4
-Producing something: 5
-Producing something: 6
-Producing something: 7
-Producing something: 8
-Producing something: 9
-Producing something: 10
-Producing something: 11
 ```

 Even though the consumer throws an exception, the application completes (does not hang).
-Notice that the "Done" message is in the middle.
 Since the code "awaits" the consumer (which throws an exception), it does not "await" the producer.
 This means processing on the Main method continues (by printing "Done") without waiting for the producer to finish.

 **Output with both Consumer/Producer exceptions**
 All processing stops when the producer throws an exception on the first item.